19-Day Turkiye Tour – Origins of Western Civilization

 Included

-• Roundtrip airport transfers as specified in the itinerary
+- Round-trip airport transfers as specified in the itinerary

-• All hotel and gulet accommodations (double occupancy, unless Single purchased)
+- All hotel and gulet accommodations (double occupancy unless single purchased)

-• All meals while on the gulet
+- All meals while on the gulet and as noted in the itinerary

-• All non-alcoholic beverages while on the gulet
+- All non-alcoholic beverages while on the gulet

-• All guides, activities, tours, and sightseeing arrangements as specified in the itinerary
+- All guides, activities, tours, and sightseeing as listed

 Not Included

-• Any airfare, airport taxes, and fees
+- Any airfare, airport taxes, and fees

-• Visas
+- Visas

-• Excess baggage charges or other items of a personal nature
+- Excess baggage charges or personal expenses

-Deposit, Payment & Cancellation Schedule
+Deposit, Payment & Cancellation

 Deposit

-• An initial deposit of $3000 per person is due at the time of booking
+- $3,000 per person due at time of booking

-• A second deposit of $3000 per person is due 150 days before departure
+- Second deposit of $3,000 per person due 150 days prior

 Payment